Arbor milling: Tolerances and surface finish

-Tool Styles and Possibilities
+Tool styles and possibilities

-The most common tool styles used in arbor milling are: double angle, form relived, plane, and staggered tooth Among many other tool styles.
-The double angle milling cutter can make a wide variety of V shaped cuts with straight surfaces in the material.
-A form relieved milling cutter can produce U shaped cuts with curved surfaces, unlike the double angle cutter, into the material.
+The most common tool styles used in arbor milling are double angle, form relived, plane, and staggered tooth, among many other tool styles.
+The double angle milling cutter can make a wide variety of V-shaped cuts with straight surfaces in the material.
+A form relieved milling cutter can produce U-shaped cuts with curved surfaces, unlike the double angle cutter, into the material.
 A plane milling cutter can produce surfaces similar to a planer but can make varying contours across the material.
 A staggered tooth milling cutter can produce a rectangular groove in the material at varying depths and widths.
 The cutters can be stacked to mill combined profiles.
 The typical width of cuts made by arbor milling range from 0.25 in to 6 in, and the typical depths range from 0.02 in to 0.05 in.

-Effects on Work Material Properties
+Effects on work material properties

 Mechanical properties of the workpiece may be affected with a built-up edge or dull tool.
 Arbor Milling can create an untempered martensitic layer on the surface of heat-treated alloy steels, about 0.001 in thick.
 Other materials are affected very little by arbor milling.

-Process Conditions
+Process conditions

 Shown are the suggested ranges for cutting speeds and feed rates using high speed tool steel under dry cutting conditions at a 0.015 in depth of cut.
 Generally cutting speeds are lower for hard materials, higher for soft materials.
 Both cutting speeds and feed rates can be substantially increased when coolants are used and carbide tooling is substituted for steel tooling.